Why You Need to Wear UV Clothing if You Have Lupus

 What Symptoms Can Occur?

 If a photosensitive individual comes into contact with too much UV, they can experience a handful of symptoms (many of which are unpleasant).
 In extreme cases, this person may develop a severe rash or even lesions.
-The latter scenario often prompts medical attention.
+The latter scenario often prompts severe skin reactions, skin damage and medical attention.

 More commonly, though, a photosensitive person will feel a large amount of fatigue or weakness if they spend too much time out in the sun.
 They could also experience joint pain.